 The Orange Drop Program provides Ontario residents with a free, safe and easy way to dispose of household products that require special handling.
-Fully funded by industry, this network of convenient drop-off sites accepts eight materials.
+Fully funded by industry, this network of convenient drop-off sites accepts five materials.
 The objective of the Orange Drop Program is to recover and recycle, or safely dispose of, these materials to ensure they don’t end up in landfills, or poured down sewers and drains.

-Through Orange Drop, you can return any of the program’s eight designated materials to your Municipal Household Hazardous Waste (HHW) Depot, to collection events, to many retailers (batteries), to automotive locations (oil containers, oil filters and antifreeze) and, in the case of non-refillable pressurized containers, to a large number of Ontario Parks.
+Through Orange Drop, you can return any of the program’s five designated materials to your Municipal Household Hazardous Waste (HHW) Depot, to collection events, to many retailers (batteries), to automotive locations (oil containers, oil filters and antifreeze) and, in the case of non-refillable pressurized containers, to a large number of Ontario Parks.

 - Single-use batteries

 - Pressurized cylinders that held propane, oxygen, helium or other gasses

 - Oil filters